LogtalkDotOrg/logtalk3/tools/NOTES.md

 The `profiler` tool is also not loaded by default as it provides integration with selected backend Prolog compiler profilers that are not portable.

-To load a specific tool either change your Prolog working directory to the tool folder and then compile and load the corresponding loader utility file or simply use library notation as argument for the compiling and loading predicates.
+To load a specific tool, either change your Prolog working directory to the tool folder and then compile and load the corresponding loader utility file or simply use library notation as argument for the compiling and loading predicates.
 For example: